matejnavara/travel-tech-think-blog/content/coming-soon.md

 - Winning through Failing
 - Goal Setting
 - Mental Check-in
+- The Power of Boredom

 ---

 # Schedule

-OCT 2022 - THINK - Social media use
+NOV 2022 - THINK - Social media use

-NOV 2022 - TRAVEL - 5 Years Fully Remote.
+DEC 2022 - TRAVEL - 5 Years Fully Remote.
 How and Why?

-DEC 2022 - THINK - The Power of Boredom
+JAN 2022 - TECH - The State of Tech in 2023

-JAN 2023 - ??? -
+FEB 2023 - ??? -

+MAR 2023 - TRAVEL - Raja Ampat

+# Notes

+Bat Hen -

+- "Attention Economy"
+- Worrying about the immediate Urgent stuff, not the long the long term important (not urgent) stuff.
+- HIME - High Impact Minimum Effort - Find your subjective time for different activities
+- Article: "The Advantage of being a little UnderEmployed"
+- Procrastination - "Waiting for the right time"
+- Tech downside - "Being always available".
+France passed in 2017 "the Right to Disconnect"
+- 6 hour workday / 4 day work week.
+Quality vs Quantity
+- When hearing things seek Inspiration vs Imitation